haf/expecto/README.md

 Expecto also provides a simple API for property based testing using FsCheck.

-VSCode and Ionide (`ionide-fsharp`) integrate out-of-the-box with Expecto's command-line output.
+VSCode and Ionide integrate out-of-the-box with Expecto's command-line output.
-There's also a nuget `Expecto.VisualStudio.TestAdapter` that you can add to your test project to enable Visual Studio integration.
+There's also a nuget `Expecto.VisualStudio.TestAdapter` for Visual Studio integration.

 ![Parallel by default](./docs/stress.jpg)